Kayli/logspub/dev/databases.md

 - dbeaver https://dbeaver.io
   - free and opensource community edition
   - supports many databases, on-premise and cloud, all in one interface

+## terminology

+- time to glass
+  - time between the moment when an event happens and the point when a platform issues an alert

+- dataframe
+  - generic term, not a specific implementation
+  - a data structure representing a chunk of data
+  - also an api for interacting with that data
+    - use imperative/procedural constructs
+    - offer access to internal structure
+    - expose operations outside of traditional relational algebra
+    - have stateful semantics
+  - examples
+    - in r dataframe is a part of the language
+    - in python its a library like pandas

+- predicate pushdown
+  - using predicates to read only required data
+  - comparing to reading it all and then applying predicate on higher layers

+- projection pushdown
+  - reading only data for columns user requested in their query
+  - example: if your projection selects only 3 columns out of 10, then less columns will be passed from the storage to Spark and if your storage is columnar (e.g. Parquet, not Avro) and the non selected columns are not a part of the filter, then these columns won't even have to be read.

 ## references